 Part 2: How You Can Keep Your Information Safe

 Realistically speaking, your online information is never going to be 100% safe.
 It’s a constant battle and hackers are great at finding new ways around security protocols, which makes it critical to be prepared and agile.
 Below are four things you can implement today to help keep your information safe and lesson the potential damage of an attack.

 You may already have an employee training program in place at your company but if not, now is the time to put one into place.
 Create a formal training program for all employees with an emphasis on cyber security.
 Part of this training should include access to company wide security policies and procedures.
-That way if an employee has questions on how to handle a specific situation or whether they need to check with IT before downloading something, they can easily access these document to find the answers.
+That way if an employee has questions on how to handle a specific situation or whether they need to check with IT before downloading something, they can easily access those documents to find the answer.

 Install Anti-Malware Software

 Many people assume that anti-virus and anti-malware are synonymous with each other but there are some major distinctions.
 According to Ioana Rijnetu’s article, Antivirus versus Anti Malware: Which One Should I Choose? published by Heimdal Security, malware “works as an umbrella term that refers to software that is defined by malicious intent.”
 Whereas, “a computer virus is a piece of software capable of self replication that can harm computers and information systems.”